 We sell products to researchers at pharmaceutical and biotechnology companies, academic institutions, government laboratories and private foundations.
 Research and development spending of our customers can fluctuate based on spending priorities and general economic conditions.
-A number of these customers are also dependent for their funding upon grants from U.S. government agencies, such as the U.S. National Institutes of Health ("NIH") and agencies in other countries.
+A number of these customers are also dependent for their funding upon grants from U.S. government agencies, such as the U.S. National Institutes of Health ("NIH") and similar agencies in other countries.
 The level of government funding of research and development is unpredictable.
-For instance, there have been instances where NIH grants have been frozen or otherwise unavailable for extended periods.
-The availability of governmental research funding may be adversely affected by economic conditions and governmental spending reductions.
+For instance, certain NIH grants have been frozen or otherwise unavailable for extended periods.
+The availability of governmental research funding may be adversely affected by economic conditions and governmental spending reductions, particularly during periods of economic uncertainty.
 Any reduction or delay in governmental funding could cause our customers to delay or forego purchases of our products.